14 Fun Things to Do on a Rainy Day

 Organize Your Own Film Festival

-Queue up some classics, old (Singin’ in the Rain) and new (Toy Story 3), let the kids add a few favorites—even mix in last week’s American Idol on DVR for variety—and have a marathon screening.
+One of the most fun things to do inside is to queue up some classics, old (Singin’ in the Rain) and new (Toy Story 3).
+Let the kids add a few favorites—even mix in last week’s American Idol on DVR for variety—and have a marathon screening.
 Keep a cozy throw on hand to snuggle under, a big bowl of popcorn to dip into, and settle in to enjoy the show(s).

 RELATED: The Best Romantic Movies of All Time